aitji/QoL-BP/README.md

 ## Overview

 - [x] Dynamic lighting
+- [x] Open adjacent doors automatically with a single interaction
 - [x] Repair damaged anvils
 - [x] Concrete powder hardens when it touches water as an item entity
 - [x] Composter accepts more items
 - [x] Pick up and carry containers while preserving their contents
-- [x] Swap mainhand and offhand with a double sneak and place torches from the offhand
+- [x] Swap mainhand and offhand with a double sneak, place torches and plant seeds from the offhand
-- [x] Hold harvest crops with automatic seed replanting with Hoe
+- [x] Hold harvest crops with automatic seed replanting with Hoe, supports Cocoa Bean and offhand seed priority
 - [x] Extra mob drops
 - [x] Extra crafting and smelting recipes
 - [ ] And many more to come later